Dinorush/ExtraWeaponCustomization/README.md

 - Shot Mod Debuff: Applies a global stat modifier to shots/melees unique to each target.
 [Hit Triggers]
 - Shot Mod Per Target: Applies a stat modifier to shots/melees unique to each target.
 [Hit Triggers]
 - Shrapnel: Causes bullets to fire out from where bullets land.
 - Speed Mod: Applies a modifier to the user's movement speed.
-[Player]
 - Spread Mod: Applies a spread modifier.
 - Stamina Mod: Modifies the user's stamina.
-[Player]
 - Temp Properties: Temporarily adds another set of properties.

 #### Traits - Innate gun behavior modifications